mcoavoux/self-attentive-parser/README.md

-This is a fork from Nikita Kitaev's [self-attentive parser](https://github.com/nikitakit/self-attentive-parser) that was used to perform constituency parsing experiments described in [FlauBERT](https://github.com/mcoavoux/self-attentive-parser) paper (upcoming!).
+This is a fork from Nikita Kitaev's [self-attentive parser](https://github.com/nikitakit/self-attentive-parser) that was used to perform constituency parsing experiments described in [FlauBERT](https://github.com/mcoavoux/self-attentive-parser) [paper](https://arxiv.org/abs/1912.05372).

-Here is how to reproduce said experiments
+Here is how to reproduce said experiments.

 # Set up